 Victim's Family Files Wrongful Death Suit

-MICHELE NORRIS, host: Now, a Mississippi murder case that has echoes of the state's long struggle with racial violence.
-Today, civil rights groups joined the family of James Anderson to sue over what authorities say was a racially motivated murder.
+Now, a Mississippi murder case that has echoes of the state's long struggle with racial violence.
+Today, civil rights groups join the family of James Anderson to sue over what authorities say was a racially motivated murder.
 The wrongful death lawsuit is against a group of white teenagers who allegedly beat up and killed Anderson just because he was black.
 NPR's Debbie Elliott has the story.

 ELLIOTT: Anderson was a 48-year-old autoworker.
 Thompson says there's no reason why he should've been singled out other than the color of his skin.